jentery/routledgeCompanionMSDH/projects.md

 Material Beliefs: Based at the Interaction Research Studio in the Department of Design at Goldsmiths, University of London, “Material Beliefs takes emerging biomedical and cybernetic technology out of labs and into public spaces.”
 See www.materialbeliefs.co.uk/people.

-Mauve Desert: “[A] CD-ROM Translation of Nicole Brossard’s experimental novel Le Desert mauve.”
+Mauve Desert: “[A] CD-ROM Translation of Nicole Brossard’s experimental novel Le désert mauve.”
 See www.adrienejenik.net/mauvedesert.html.

 The Media Ecology Project: “[P]rovides online access to primary moving image research materials, and engages dynamic new forms of scholarly production and online publishing.”
 See www.sites.dartmouth.edu/mediaecology.